therealpineda/adagio/README.md

 ## Features and Implementation

 ### :musical_keyboard: My Music: Playlist and Playlist Song CRUD
 `User`s create `Playlist`s to save their favorite `Song`s they discover throughout the application.
-Songs are played by clicking the Play button to hear any playlist in its entirety, or by accessing a modal through right-clicking on any song.
+Songs are played by clicking the Play button to hear any playlist in its entirety, or through the song directly.
+Users access a custom context menu by right-clicking on any song.
 This modal, built with `react-modal` also allows users to remove songs from the playlist or add them to additional playlists.
 Users can view all songs from all their playlists together through the 'Songs' tab.

 ![alt text](https://s3.amazonaws.com/adagio-prod/images/readme/my-music.jpg "My Music - Adagio")